miwieg/naacl2018/README.md

 It is negative for all expressions predicted as non-absive words.

 # subdirectory *ExplicitAbusive*
-The subdirectory *ExplicitAbuse* contains the subset of the datasets "X" and "Waseem" in which only abusive microposts are included that were considered to be explicitly abusive, i.e. there is at least one abusive term included.
+The subdirectory *ExplicitAbuse* contains the subset of the datasets "Warner" (Warner & Hirschberg, 2012) and "Waseem" (Waseem & Hovy, 2016) in which only abusive microposts are included that were considered to be explicitly abusive, i.e. there is at least one abusive term included.
 There are two files:

-1) *X.txt*
+1) *warner.txt*

-This file contains the explicitly abusive microposts from the "X"-dataset along non-abusive microposts.
+This file contains the explicitly abusive microposts from the "Warner"-dataset (Warner & Hirschberg, 2012) along non-abusive microposts.

 2) *waseem.txt*

-This file contains the explicitly abusive microposts from the "Waseem"-dataset along non-abusive microposts.
+This file contains the explicitly abusive microposts from the "Waseem"-dataset (Waseem & Hovy, 2016) along non-abusive microposts.
 The format in both files is the same.
 Microposts spread over several lines.
 They are separated by a line with the following sequence of symbols: #\*#\*#\*#\*#\*#\*#